-Goa has always been a popular tourist destination as well as a premier location for enthusiasts of poker in India.
+Goa has always been a popular tourist destination as well as a premier location for enthusiasts of poker.
 The five offshore casinos currently being run in the Mandovi river, has seen a steady surge in business over the years.
 The casinos have repeatedly been accused of encouraging gambling among Goans and subsequently not fitting in with “public morality”.

 The BJP-led government in Goa on September 27 approved a six-month extension giving a new life to the vessels and assured that a final decision would soon be taken regarding their relocation.